aimeejulia/ecobasa/Website Texts.md

     These convergences take place in communities for them to benefit: Every day there are two hours collective working time in the schedule where all participants build and work for the community - in one week, a lot can be done with 100 people!
     Gift economy auctions: a fun and practical way to find answers to your wishes by activating the group's untapped resources.

-With this platform, the gift caravans and convergences can be self-organized all around the world and the gift-economy network is beeing created.
+With this platform, the gift caravans and convergences can be self-organized all around the world and the gift-economy network is being created.

 You can use the platform to
 ------------